 Welcome to Virginia Commonwealth University.
 My officers and I look forward to working with students, faculty, staff, campus visitors, city residents and business owners to keep VCU a safe and welcoming place to learn, live and work.

 Collaboration, partnerships and problem-solving are essential to safety at VCU.
-We work closely with the Richmond Police Department as well as state and federal partners to ensure safety.
-Our department values two way communication with the community and we always welcome your thoughts and ideas for improving safety on our campus.
+We work closely with the Richmond Police Department as well as state and federal partners to ensure safety on our campuses.
+Our department values two-way communication with the community and we always welcome your thoughts and ideas for improving safety practices.

 Think safety and stay safe.

 - Contest is open to current Virginia Commonwealth University students, faculty and staff in good standing, except those employed by the VCU Police Department and their families.

 - The 10,000th visitor to visit Chief Venuti’s safety message webpage after 12:00 AM on Aug.22, 2014, will win a new iPad mini.

 - Each IP address is limited to one visit per day.

 - In order to claim the prize, the winner must print the pop-up notification and bring it to the VCU Police Department headquarters (938 W. Grace Street) OR record the winning code and email Corey Byers at firstname.lastname@example.org.

 - In the event that the 10,000th visitor receives the prize notification but does not meet eligiblity requirements as determined by VCU Police at their sole discretion, the counter will immediately reset and the first subsequent visitor will receive the prize notification.
 This process will continue until an eligible contestant receives the prize notification and claims the prize.